 Thank you for visiting this site.
 Like many writers I’m not a natural showman and I prefer the sanctity of my desk to the rough and tumble of social media.
-Your presence here is therefore very much appreciated and even a little miraculous, all things considered…
+Your presence here is therefore very much appreciated!

 Great Equaliser Mix - DJ Felix